mikedelong/kaggle-zestimate/proposal.md

 Problem statement
 -----------------
-Given a set of inputs we are looking for the log-error between the Zillow estimate of the sale price (the Zestimate) and the actual sale price, where the log-error is the log of the Zestimate minus the log of the actual sale price.
-We are ultimately looking for the log-error for Fall 2017, for which the data is not yet available (because the period of interest is still in the future).
+Given a set of inputs we are looking for the log-error (or the log-residual-error) of the Zestimate, which is the log-error is the log of the Zestimate minus the log of the actual sale price.
+This log-error will always be nonzero; over the lifetime of Zestimates Zillow has reduced the median margin of error from approximately 14% to approximately 5%.

+Zillow is holding a contest on Kaggle to improve Zestimates; the contest consists of two rounds: a public round and a private round.
+Only the top 100 contestants from the public round will go through to the private round.

+For the public round we are looking to minimize the mean absolute error between the predicted log error and the actual log error.
+For each property we predict the log error for each of up to six periods: each month in the last quarter of the calendar year (October, November, and December) for 2016 and 2017.
+If a property had no transaction for that month then the property is ignored for that period and does not contribute to the overall score.

+At the present time we are looking just for the log-error for Fall 2016, since Fall 2017 is in the future so its transactions are not available.

 Datasets and inputs
 -------------------